Last updated on October 13th, 2021

 Western Island Tour: If you’re looking to see a bit of everything, this western island tour of Jeju is for you.
 Highlights include Cheonjeyeon Waterfall, tea fields, Hyeopjae Beach, and even a stop at Hanlim Park.
 You’ll be exhausted by the end of it but it’s a great mix of the best of western Jeju.

 Next up on your 2 week South Korea itinerary is Busan.
 It’s the second-largest city in Korea and lies southeast of the country.
 Famous for its beaches, Busan is strikingly different from Jeju and other cities in Korea.

-Busan wasn’t my favorite – but it’s still worth a visit and that’s why I’ve only included 2 days here.
+Although Busan is a favorite for travelers backpacking South Korea, it wasn’t my favorite.
+But it’s still worth a visit and that’s why I’ve only included 2 days here.